Consensys/mythril/README.md

 (...)
 ```

 Note that "code hash" in the above output refers to the contract's index in the database.
-The following lines starting with "Address" list the addresses of contract instances in the Ethereum blockchain (all with the same code).
+The following lines ("Address: ...") list instances of same contract deployed on the blockchain.

-You can then use the `--xrefs` flag to find the addresses of other contracts referenced:
+You can then use the `--xrefs` flag to find the addresses of referenced contracts:

 ```
 $ myth --xrefs 07459966443977122e639cbf7804c446